 - Under the Town Planning Ordinance, a person commits an offence if he undertakes an unauthorized development in the rural New Territories within the Development Permission Area.
 Any filling of land/pond within the conservation and Agriculture zones (even for undertaking a development which is a permitted use) without the planning permission from the Town Planning Board would constitute an unauthorized development.
 Any land owner whose land is involved in the unauthorized filling of land/pond; or any person responsible for such operation may be subject to prosecution.
 An offender is liable to a fine of $500,000 for the first conviction; and a fine of $1,000,000 for subsequent convictions.

 Under the Waste Disposal Ordinance, if waste is deposited in any place from a vehicle except with lawful authority or excuse, or except with the permission of any owner or lawful occupier of the place, both the driver and his employer commit an offence.
-Moreover, if the total deposition area of construction waste within a private lot exceeds 20 m2, it would be an offence to deposit construction waste on the lot without EPD’s acknowledgement on a prior notification on the deposition together with written permission from all owners of the lot.
+Moreover, if the total deposition area of construction waste within a private lot exceeds 20 m2, it would be an offence to deposit construction waste on the lot without written permission from all owners of the lot together with EPD’s acknowledgement on the notification form for the deposition.
 An offender is liable to a fine of $200,000 and imprisonment for 6 months.
-In addition, the depositor is liable to a fine of $100,000 if he does not display a copy of the EPD’s acknowledgement in a onspicuous place on the lot at all time during the deposition.
+In addition, the depositor is liable to a fine of $100,000 if he does not display a copy of the EPD’s acknowledged form in a conspicuous place on the lot at all time during the deposition.

 Under the Public Cleansing and Prevention of Nuisances Regulation, the registered owner or hirer of a vehicle commits an offence if he deposits or causes or permits to be deposited any waste from a specified vehicle in any place except with permission of any owner or lawful occupier of the place.
 An offender is liable to a fine of $25,000 and imprisonment for 6 months.

-Under the Fixed Penalty (Public Cleanliness Offences) Ordinance, a person commits an offence if he deposits waste in public places or carries out unlawful deposition of waste.
+Under the Fixed Penalty (Public Cleanliness and Obstruction) Ordinance, a person commits an offence if he deposits waste in public places or carries out unlawful deposition of waste.
 An offender is liable to a fixed penalty of $1,500.